 Micro layers, tiny stacked layers throughout, are how a stylist sculpts maximum shape into a short wolf mullet.
 They build the dimension and movement that make the cut look three-dimensional rather than flat.

-I place them densely through the crown for lift and more sparingly at the nape to keep length.
-It takes a skilled hand, so seek out a stylist who specializes in textured cuts.
+Placed densely through the crown for lift and more sparingly at the nape to preserve length, that uneven placement is the whole technique.
+It takes a skilled hand, so look for a stylist who specializes in textured cuts.

 - Tiny stacked layers for dimension